Isidore van Kinsbergen

 Isodorus "Isidore" van Kinsbergen (3 September 1821 – 10 September 1905) was a Dutch-Flemish engraver who took the first archaeological and cultural photographs of Java during the Dutch East Indies period in the nineteenth century.
-The photographs he produced during his visit to the colony in 1851 ranged in subject from antiquities and landscapes to portraits, court-photography, model studies and nudes.
+The photographs that he produced during his visit to the colony in 1851 ranged in subject from antiquities and landscapes to portraits, court-photography, model studies and nudes.
 His monograph was published in black and white with a coloured quire of nearly 400 photographs.
 His photograph of Borobudur was the first picture of the monument that showed the results of the first restoration c.
 1873.

 Early life

 Isidore van Kinsbergen was born in Bruges in 1821 (at that time, Bruges was part of the United Kingdom of the Netherlands).
 Having studied painting and singing in Paris, he joined a French opera group that travelled to Batavia (the present day Jakarta) in 1851.
 After several performances the group left the Dutch East Indies, but Van Kinsbergen decided to stay there.
 He became interested in the new medium of photography, particularly in using the albumen print technique.
 He opened the first albumen print processing shop in Batavia.